reddragon/blog.gaurav.ai/_posts/2025-08-12-noam-notation.markdown

 Let's jump into it.

 Consider a Jax (or PyTorch, etc.) tensor named `inputs`.
 The name itself doesn't tell you much.
-If you enable strict typing, Python will force you to specify that it is a Jax Array in the following manner: `inputs: jax.Array` when passing it or returning it from a function.
+If you enable strict typing, Python will force you to specify that it is a JAX Array in the following manner: `inputs: jax.Array` when passing it as an argument, or as `-> jax.Array` when returning it from a function.

 Now, how about if the the tensor was named `inputs_BLD`, (when combined with typing `inputs_BLD: jax.Array`) where the `BLD` part additionally tells you that: